-Our vegan mushroom pasta can be easily made with most mushroom varieties that are available in your local grocery store.
-In this recipe, we use easy to find white mushrooms, combined with portobello mushrooms.
+You can make this recipe with most mushroom varieties in your local grocery store.
+Our favorites are easy-to-find white mushrooms combined with portobello mushrooms.

 Ingredients & Substitutions

 We add some to the sauce.
 Pasta cooking water contains starch, which will help us make the sauce creamy.

 How to make vegan mushroom pasta